DonnieData/DonnieData.github.io/_posts/2021-1-11-post-belly.md

 Of the many tools and features a dashboard can offer, the most prominent are customizability and interactiveness.
 Providing the ability for users to intuitively explore data on their own allows the possibility of limitless insights.

-With this in mind, I have created a simple dahsboard layout using HTML and Bootstrap CSS, and a javascript script in the backend to parse data and display it using the Plotly library.
+With this in mind, I have created a simple dahsboard with bacteria samples data, to create a fun and interactive layout in which many insights can be derrived from.

+Reosurces:

+- Plotly.js
+The plotly library allows for powerful and interactive visualaitons to be built through JavaScript code, without needed to download any extra components or files.

+- Bootstrap & Additonal CSS
+Bootstraps grid system is utilized to create and design a crisp page layout.

+- JavaScript
+The heart of this project is JavaScript, which is used to create a script that parses the bacteria sample

+Intergration:

+Layout

+Deplowment: